Joey305/jeir-fun-showcase/README.md

 - Gameplay — `assets/screenshot-gameplay.png`
 - Game Over — `assets/screenshot-gameover.png`

-> Put your PNGs/GIFs in `/assets/` and keep filenames as above, or update the links here.

 ## Tech Notes
 - Designed for **quick play** on desktop/laptop browsers.
 - Local prototype built with **Python + Pygame**; the public version is hosted at the link above.